DETAILED ACTION

 and the second plane is at an angle relative to the first plane (Fig. 3).

-Regarding claim 12, Lee discloses the compliant wheel (1) of claim 1, wherein an inner profile of the resilient portion and an outer profile of the resilient portion are one of: asymmetrical relative to the longitudinal plane and symmetrical relative to the longitudinal plane (Figs. 2-3 and 10-11).
+Regarding claim 12, Lee discloses an inner profile of the resilient portion and an outer profile of the resilient portion are one of: asymmetrical relative to the longitudinal plane and symmetrical relative to the longitudinal plane (Figs. 2-3 and 10-11).

-Regarding claim 13, Lee discloses the compliant wheel (1) of claim 1, wherein at least one of the plurality of elements has a shape formed of at least three sides (22a; Fig. 6).
+Regarding claim 13, Lee discloses at least one of the plurality of elements has a shape formed of at least three sides (22a; Fig. 6).

-Regarding claim 15, Lee discloses the wheel (1) of claim 1, wherein at least some of the plurality of elements are arranged in a pyramidal clusters (Fig. 3).
+Regarding claim 15, Lee discloses at least some of the plurality of elements are arranged in a pyramidal cluster (Fig. 3).

-Regarding claim 16, Lee discloses the compliant wheel (1) of claim 1, wherein the first element and the second element are connected in a hinge configuration about the one of the plurality of fold lines (Figs. 2-3; Col. 7, line 11-21).
+Regarding claim 16, Lee discloses the first element and the second element are connected in a hinge configuration about the one of the plurality of fold lines (Figs. 2-3; Col. 7, line 11-21).

-Regarding claim 18, Lee discloses a deformable wheel (1) comprising: a hub portion (The centrally located element 40 “Spoke” in Fig. 3 coupled to the 45 “shaft hole” constitutes a hub portion) defining an axis and a longitudinal center plane (not explicitly shown but implicit from Figs. 1-3); and a resilient portion extending radially from the hub portion (Fig. 3), the resilient portion including a plurality of elements arranged in a mesh pattern (Figs. 2-4), each one of the plurality of elements having a polygonal shape defining a plurality of vertices and a plurality of edges (Figs. 3 and 6), a first element (22a; Fig. 6) and a second element (22b; Fig. 6) being connected by one of the plurality of edges (26; Fig. 6), the one of the plurality of edges (26) defining a bend axis (26; Fig. 3); the first element being configured to resiliently move relative to the second element about the bend axis (Relative resilient movement about the bend axis is inherent from the fold line structure shown in Figs. 2-3).
+Regarding claim 18, Lee discloses a deformable wheel (1) comprising: a hub portion defining an axis and a longitudinal center plane, the hub portion being configured to connect to a shaft; and a resilient portion extending radially from the hub portion (The limitations are disclosed as discussed above with respect to claim 1), the resilient portion including a plurality of elements arranged in a mesh pattern (Figs. 2-4), each one of the plurality of elements having a polygonal shape defining a plurality of vertices and a plurality of edges (Figs. 3 and 6), a first element (22a; Fig. 6) and a second element (22b; Fig. 6) being connected by one of the plurality of edges (26; Fig. 6), the one of the plurality of edges (26) defining a bend axis (26; Fig. 3); the first element being configured to resiliently move relative to the second element about the bend axis (Relative resilient movement about the bend axis is inherent from the fold line structure shown in Figs. 2-3).

 Regarding claim 19, Lee discloses the deformable wheel (1) of claim 18, wherein the resilient portion includes: an inner side defining: a first circle having a first diameter and defining a first plane axially spaced from the longitudinal center plane by a first distance (Not explicitly shown but implicit from the below examiner’s annotated figure 11 and figure 3 from Lee); a second circle having a second diameter and defining a second plane axially spaced from the longitudinal center plane by a second distance (Not explicitly shown but implicit from the below examiner’s annotated figure 11 and figure 3 from Lee); an outer side defining: a third circle having a third diameter and defining a third plane axially spaced from the longitudinal center plane by a third distance (Not explicitly shown but implicit from the below examiner’s annotated figure 11 and figure 3 from Lee); a fourth circle having a fourth diameter and defining a fourth plane axially spaced from the longitudinal center plane by a fourth distance (Not explicitly shown but implicit from the below examiner’s annotated figure 11 and figure 3 from Lee); wherein the vertices of the first element are on at least three of the first, second, third and fourth circles (Not explicitly shown but implicit from the below examiner’s annotated figure 11 and figure 3 from Lee).